rapidez/blade-directives/README.md

 ])
 ```

-If you only want one tag with the camelCased name, you can ditch the array:
+And if you only want one tag with the camelCased name, you can ditch the array:

 ```blade
 @tags('collection:products')